 A range of experimental and analytical facilities is available for lab and pilot-scale research & technology development.
 Substantial experience also exists in process modelling and integral plant design including economics evaluation and life cycle analysis.
-The ECN Energy Efficiency program focuses on increasing the energy efficiency and reducing the environmental footprint of industrial processes and will take the lead role in the FLEDGED project.
+The ECN part of TNO Energy Efficiency program focuses on increasing the energy efficiency and reducing the environmental footprint of industrial processes and will take the lead role in the FLEDGED project.

 Role in FLEDGED